Pruszko/DispersionReticle/README.md

 - [Github Releases Page](https://github.com/Pruszko/DispersionReticle/releases)

 ## Installation
+For vanilla behavior with gun dispersion (adds dispersion reticle to client/server reticle):
-Download "DispersionReticle.wotmod" file and place it into "[WoT game directory]/mods/[version]/" directory
+- Copy "DispersionReticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory

+For both client and server crosshair with gun dispersion:
+- Copy "DispersionReticle_server_reticle.wotmod" file into "[WoT game directory]/mods/[version]/" directory

+Note: Choose *ONLY ONE* of them

 ## Compatibility
+This mod **IS NOT** compatible with mods adding **client+server marker** at once.

+Use "DispersionReticle_server_reticle.wotmod" for similar functionality instead.

-Mod should be compatible with any crosshair mods that changes how crosshair or reticle looks like, however **it is not compatible with mod displaying both client and server reticles.**
+However, it should be compatible with any crosshair mods that changes how crosshair or reticle looks like.

-In the future, I'll add an additional version (or functionality) that will cooperate with dispersion reticle.